Claude Code Plugins

 • You need a clean, modular blueprint architecture

-• You want type-safe request/response handling with Marshmallow schemas
+• You want type-safe data models using dataclasses with to_dict/from_dict patterns

 • You're building a production-ready API server